Nadeem743894/Datacentric/docs/ProjectManagement/ProjectScoping.md

 * What processing needs to be done to the data?
   1. Processing step 1
   2. Processing step 2
-  3. (Please delete as appropriate)
+  3. (Please add or delete as appropriate)
 * Where will the processed data be stored and how long does it need to be stored?
   1. Processed data step 1
   2. Processed data step 2
-  3. (Please delete as appropriate)
+  3. (Please add or delete as appropriate)
 > The data should be stored according the medallion structure depending on how much processing is required.
 Details are given in the ***Data Documentation*** when this stage of the project is reached and details confirmed.

 #### Case 3: Data is not currently available